helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 List<Contact> findByNamePattern(String pattern);
 ```

-In this example, escape `!`, `%`, and `_` with `!` when constructing `pattern`.
+In this example, `pattern` uses `!` to escape `!`, `%`, and `_`.
+The database
-The database determines case sensitivity and collation.
+determines case sensitivity and collation.

 > [!NOTE]
 > Named markers in an inherited method require the original Java parameter
 > names.
-Compile a separately published parent interface with `-parameters`, or
+A separately published parent interface must therefore be compiled
-> use positional markers in that interface.
+> with `-parameters` unless that interface uses positional markers.

 ### Execution Types